 Note: The question paper will consist of five sections.
-Each of the first four sections (I-IV) will contain two questions and the students shall be asked to attempt one question from each section.
-Section-V will contain six short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.
+Each of the first four sections(I-IV) will contain two questions(each carrying 7 marks) and the students shall be asked to attempt one question from each section.
+Section-V will contain six short answer type questions(each carrying 2 marks) without any internal choice covering the entire syllabus and shall be compulsory.